Pheonixson/SampleMap/README.md

 # SampleMap
-how do i add a java file/
+how do i add a java file?